 Located on Namsan Mountain, N Seoul Tower is the most visited observatory and the best place to view the full moon for couples in Seoul.
 It has an outdoor observatory as well as restaurants and coffee shops.
 Visitors can also stop by the Teddy Bear Museum and other entertainment facilities in N Seoul Tower, or enjoy a walk in the neighboring park.

-☞ Related Info: Night View of Seoul: N Seoul Tower
+☞ Related page: Night View of Seoul: N Seoul Tower

-Namhansanseong Fortress is located on Namhansan Mountain that spans across three cities in Gyeonggi-do including Gwangju-si, Seongnam-si, and Nam-si.
-Here, visitors have great views of the full moon from the Sueojangdae command post, as well as night views of the Songpa-gu district of Seoul and the central part of Gyeonggi-do Province.
-Visit some of the historical sites at Namhansanseong Fortress before enjoying the full moon views.
+Namhansanseong Fortress is located on Namhansan Mountain, which spans across three cities in Gyeonggi-do, including Gwangju-si, Seongnam-si, and Hanam-si.
+Here, visitors get great views of the full moon from the Sueojangdae command post, as well as night views of the Songpa-gu district of Seoul and the central part of Gyeonggi-do.
+Visit some of the historical sites at Namhansanseong Fortress to enjoy

 Full moon reflections on the ocean and lake